 Every year, there are over 100,000 breast lift procedures performed in the U.S. As a very popular and frequently performed procedure, they are performed in a variety of ways and can be done as a single procedure or in combination with breast augmentation by utilizing implants.

 One technique for longer-lasting results is to insert implants while performing breast lift surgery.
 This preserves upper pole fullness, though it does not prevent breast tissue from descending over time due to gravity.
 The implants will stay in place, but in time, the breast tissue will sag.

-So, we ask Dr. Zoran, who has been performing breast lift procedures with different techniques for over 30 years, how do we prevent this?
-“Due to the process of aging, breast tissue, elasticity of the skin, and other soft tissues become weaker as a support bra.
-As we know gravity pulls everything down.
-This gravity effect doesn’t include just patient’s breasts, but also face, neck, abdomen, thighs, and buttocks.
-One way to diminish breast sagging after a breast lift (mastopexy) is to reduce the amount of breast tissue, in other words, to do a small to moderate breast reduction.
-Removed breast volume is then replaced with an implant; remaining breast tissue serves as a cushion and preserves natural breast shape and feel.
-However, this is a very demanding procedure, which requires good pre-operative evaluation, experience and surgical skills.”
+Our plastic surgery specialist in Fort Lauderdale, Dr. Zoran, who has been performing breast lift procedures with various techniques for over 30 years, has some advice on the matter.
+He explains, “Due to the process of aging, the breast tissue, the elasticity of the skin, and other soft tissues become weaker as a support bra.
+As we know, gravity pulls everything down.
+This gravity effect doesn’t include just the patient’s breasts but also the face, neck, abdomen, thighs, and buttocks.
+One way to diminish breast sagging after a breast lift (mastopexy) is to reduce the amount of breast tissue.
+In other words, to do a small to moderate breast reduction.
+Removed breast volume is then replaced with an implant, and the remaining breast tissue serves as a cushion and preserves natural breast shape and feel.
+However, this is a very demanding procedure, which requires good preoperative evaluation, experience, and surgical skills.”

-When researching other breast lift options online, some may find the Internal Bra Lift.
-This is the recommended solution to prevent breast ptosis (sagging) after a breast lift.
-There are different forms of “internal bra,” including fixation of “internal bra” to the ribs and collar bone with screws?
-This may sound unpleasant, so we ask Dr. Zoran is this dangerous?
+When researching other breast lift options online, some may find the Internal Bra Breast Lift.
+Some recommend this solution to prevent breast ptosis (sagging) after a breast lift.
+There are different forms of “internal bras,” including fixation of an “internal bra” to the ribs and collar bone with screws.
+This may understandably sound unpleasant and potentially dangerous.